ecotoyfounder/IBAN-Checking/README.md

 **A bit about the rules**

-• 2 symbols at the start of IBAN must contain the Country code
+• 2 symbols at the start of IBAN must contain the Country code \n
 • The third and fourth symbols must be a number
 • IBAN must contain just capital English letters and numbers
 • IBAN length can't be longer than 34 symbols